siddsabata/tracerx-mp/project.md

 2. All scripts include detailed logging for debugging
 3. The pipeline uses absolute paths to ensure reliability
 4. Environment files (`environment.yml`) should be updated if dependencies change
+5. **Multi-sample support**: Use `run_data_multi_sample.py` for new analyses; `run_data.py` is maintained for legacy compatibility
+6. **Data consistency**: The new multi-sample converter ensures filtered mutation sets match tree distribution expectations
-5. Future development will focus on implementing the longitudinal analysis phase
+7. Future development will focus on implementing the longitudinal analysis phase

 ### Path Resolution in SLURM Environment
 #### Problem Identified